-Today, employee relations is seen as focusing on both individual and collective relationships in the workplace.
+Employee relations focuses on both individual and collective relationships in the workplace.
 A positive climate of employee relations - with high levels of employee involvement, commitment and engagement - can improve business outcomes and contribute to employees' wellbeing.

 This factsheet explores the current state of the employment relationship.
-It considers the continuing value of positive employee relations for trade unions, employers, HR practitioners and managers.
+It considers the continuing value of positive employee relations for trade unions, employers, people professionals and managers.

 This factsheet was last updated by Rachel Suff: Senior Employee Relations Adviser, CIPD